kyaw-yethu/kyaw-yethu/README.md

 ### Hello World 👨‍💻

-I’m Kyaw Ye Thu from Myanmar🇲🇲, a senior undergraduate at the School of Computing of KAIST🇰🇷, interested in **AI, computer graphics, and computer architectures**.
-In other words, I like **solving intelligence and graphics-related problems from the persepctives of both hardware and algorithms**.
+I’m Kyaw Ye Thu from Myanmar🇲🇲, a senior undergraduate at the School of Computing of KAIST🇰🇷.
+I'm interested in **solving 🧠computer intelligence and 🖼️graphics related problems from both system and algorithmic perspectives**.
 The following are some specific topics that I'd love to do research about.

 1. System for AI to train models efficiently
 2. Efficient neural rendering

-Aside from my technical interests, I'd love to help people gain access to **quality education, especially for underserved communities**.

-📫 Reach out to me if you want to find ways to work together, whether about a software product, a research topic, a social initiative or anything else!
+📫 I love collaborating with passionate people.
+Reach out to me if you want to find ways to work together, whether about a software product, a research topic, a social initiative or anything else!

 #### Programming Skills
 <!-- <a href="https://www.python.org" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg" alt="python" width="40" height="40"/> </a> <a href="https://www.cprogramming.com/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/c/c-original.svg" alt="c" width="40" height="40"/> </a> <a href="https://www.java.com" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/java/java-original.svg" alt="java" width="40" height="40"/> </a> -->